ivan-sincek/chad/README.md

 ## Chad Extractor

-Chad Extractor is a powerful tool based on [Playwright](https://playwright.dev/python) Chromium headless browser created to efficiently scrape web; in other words, to compensate for Python Requests library which cannot render JavaScript encoded HTML and is easily blocked by anti-bot solutions.
+Chad Extractor is a powerful tool based on [Playwright's](https://playwright.dev/python) Chromium headless browser created to efficiently scrape web; in other words, to compensate for Python Requests library which cannot render JavaScript encoded HTML and is easily blocked by anti-bot solutions.

-There is a 4 seconds delay between starting each headless browser; otherwise, it would be very resources-intensive.
+There is a built-in 4 seconds delay between starting each headless browser; otherwise, it would be very resources-intensive.

 ### Extracting and Validating Data

-Chad Extractor was mainly designed to extract and validate data from Chad results; but, you can also use it to extract and validate data from plaintext files by specifying `-pt yes` flag - plaintext files will be treated like server responses and extraction logic will be immediately applied.
+Chad Extractor was mainly designed to extract and validate data from Chad results; but, you can also use it to extract and validate data from plaintext files by specifying `-pt yes` option - plaintext files will be treated like server responses and extraction logic will be immediately applied.

 ## Advanced Example: Social Media Takover